coveo-labs/zapier/README.md

 ```

 To ensure the environment was setup correctly, run `zapier env <coveo-app-version>`.
 If the credentials match up, you've finished setting up the app.
-You should now set up a `.env` file to store these credentials.
+You should now set up a `.env` file to store these credentials and prep for testing.
 This isn't required, but it is very helpful for Zapier and let's you have access to credentials at any time.
 Create a `.env` file, ensure it is ignored in `.gitignore` if you are pushing to a repo, and store the credentials like this:

 ```bash
 CLIENT_ID = <coveo-client-id>
 CLIENT_SECRET = <coveo-client-secret>
 ```
+Now, your app is configured to work with Coveo.
+From here on, you can start setting up tests for your app and updating the app based on changes you make.

 At any point if you want to see the available zapier commands and what they do, run `zapier help` or for more info on specific commands run
 `zapier help [command]`.